AntonMeep/covered/README.md

--s   --source Shows source code, number of executions of each line, and it's code coverage -b    --blame Shows list of files ordered by code coverage -a  --average Reports average code coverage across all passed files -f      --fix Shows not covered parts of file
--v  --verbose Verbose output
+-s   --source Shows source code, number of executions of each line, and it's code coverage -b    --blame Shows list of files ordered by code coverage -a  --average Reports average code coverage across all passed files -v  --verbose Verbose output
 -h     --help This help information.
 ```